 Lastly, some may associate the heated seat with another bum having warmed the throne just before you, but again, that’s up to you.

-Non Electric Bidet Attachments
+Non Electric Bidets

 There’s nothing quite like the satisfying simplicity of a fully functional and to the point bidet attachment.
 The TUSHY Classic and TUSHY Spa are the most affordable and life changing bidet attachments on the market.

-Advantages of Non Electric Bidets
+Advantages of Non-Electric Bidets

-Cons of Non Electric Bidets
+Cons of Non-Electric Bidets

 If warm water is a must for you, the TUSHY Spa is a great non-electric option that just needs to hook up to your sink’s warm water connection.
 Remember though, that just like your sink, it may take a second or two for the stream to warm up.

 A non-electric bidet of course just needs a hook up to the clean water tank, and a hot water hook up to the sink (if you’re opting for non-electric temp control!).
-Most non-electric attachments fit between the toilet seat and the bowl itself, so you don’t have to part with your existing toilet seat.
+Most non-electric bidets fit between the toilet seat and the bowl itself, so you don’t have to part with your existing toilet seat.
 Saying goodbye is hard, I know.

 As we’ve said, electric bidets will cost you a pretty penny, priced anywhere from $200 to $700.
 All that splendor and magnificence unfortunately ain’t free.
 The non-electric option is more budget friendly, anywhere from $40-$200.

-Which Bidet is Better for You?
+Electric vs. Non-Electric Bidet: Which is Better for You?